 - Offer HIV testing and counseling.

-- Pregnant women are particularly susceptible to malaria.
+- Pregnant women are particularly likely to get malaria.
 Provide insecticide-treated bed nets for malaria prevention and effective malaria treatment to every pregnant woman in areas where malaria is widespread, whether or not malaria is diagnosed (presumptive treatment).
-Monitor pregnant women for malaria and provide immediate treatment when diagnosed.
+Monitor pregnant women for malaria and provide immediate treatment if diagnosed.